-- Stir in soup, milk, cheese, cooked pasta, and cooked chicken.
+- Stir in soup, milk, cheese, and cooked chicken.

-- Sprinkle with more cheese.
+- Add cooked pasta.
+Sprinkle with more cheese.
 Heat to bubbly.

 Do you love easy pasta recipes?
 If so, be sure to check out my Chicken Broccoli Alfredo Pasta recipe.
 It’s made with chicken breasts, broccoli florets, penne pasta, and an easy homemade alfredo sauce.